Appearance

 waitFor introduces a fixed delay before continuing, while waitForNavigation waits based on page load completion using the networkidle2 algorithm, plus an additional delay.

 The delay value in waitForNavigation should typically be small (e.g., 500 to 5000 ms) because the primary waiting time is already handled by await page.waitForNavigation({ waitUntil: 'networkidle2' }).
-In the case of TIC, a waitForNavigation:500 is enough.
+In many cases, a short delay like waitForNavigation:500 is enough.

 To clarify, consider the following values: